littleosbook/littleosbook/output.md

      *
      *  @param  com The COM port
      *  @return 0 if the transmit FIFO queue is not empty
-     *          1 if the transmit FIFO is empty
+     *          1 if the transmit FIFO queue is empty */ int serial_is_transmit_fifo_empty(unsigned int com) {
-     */
-    int serial_is_transmit_fifo_empty(unsigned int com)
-    {